eddymankim/SNWG/_projects/nazel-3.markdown

         This is open source and can upload handle any models, images, and data you want.
         <h4> It even lets you refrance your data right out of google drive. </h4>
       </h3>
       <p align = "left" style = "margin-left:2em;"> It's all hosted on GitHub so you can hack it yourself.
-I would like to try and take some time to trim down the interface so that it is a little more simple and clean and then use it with students to study thier own designs in comparison to one another. </p>
+I would like to try and take some time to trim down the interface so that it is a little more simple and clean and then use it with students to study thier own designs in comparison to one another.
+I has issues though when I tried to upload my 3d models. </p>
       <ul align = "left" style = "margin-left:2em;">
         <li>
           <h5>Link test Grasshopper plugin? :<a href="https://github.com/va3c/GHva3c">https://github.com/va3c/GHva3c</a>   [this exports 3d models to three.js]</h5>